 Try placing your digital watch or your cell phone showing the time in front of a mirror.
 What you see are the mirror images according to the physical laws of optics.

-If you repeat the experiment using the Digital Clock of this project, you will see in the mirror the time (or temperature) numbers in the correct way and it does not matter if the clock is upside down, in the left or right position!
+If you repeat the experiment using the Digital Clock of this project, you will see at mirror the time (or temperature) numbers in correct positioning and does not matter if the the clock is upside down or not!

-The magic of this is driven by accelerometers that identify the positioning of the clock in three dimensions and provide information to display the numbers compensating for the mirror effect.
+The magic of this is driven by accelerometers that identify the positioning of the clock in three dimensions and provide correct information to the display.